Bring back Sedona's Night Sky

 4

-Place the beacon on a SOCAA board meeting agenda for transparent community input, with technical input from FAA and ADOT Aeronautics.
+Place the airport beacon on a Sedona-Oak Creek Airport Authority board meeting agenda for transparent community discussion, with appropriate technical input from FAA, ADOT Aeronautics, dark-sky advocates, and affected residents.

 5